GRawhideMart/conFusion-server/README.md

-# conFusion-server
+# DISCLAIMER

-This repo contains the source code for the Coursera NodeJS course of the Full Stack Web Development Specialization by HK University
+This code is part of the Full Stack Web development course on Coursera, developing the NodeJS server for the ConFusion site in React.
+You CANNOT, under ANY circumstances whatsoever, copy this code and claim it as your own.
+Every attempt of plagiarism will be reported.